SWITCH-CLUB/ASCI-2021/README.md

 - Fork the repository
 - Clone it on your local machine
 - `git pull` to update your local repo to be on the same page as remote
-- Add your `team-name.md` file.
-NO FOLDERS
+- Add your `team-name.md` file in respective domain folders
 - Add, Commit and Push it and create a Pull Request here.
 - We will check and merge it